Nucor Stock: Is It a Good Buy?

 Nucor produces steel tubing, electrical conduit, steel joists, fabricated concrete reinforcing steel, steel fasteners, and more in the steel products segment.
 The company owns and operates eight tubular facilities, nearly 70 fabrication facilities and 11 metal building facilities.

 |Annual Steel Products Capacity|

 |Cold finished bar and wire||1.07 million tons|

 |Steel mesh||128,000 tons|

 In the raw materials segment, Nucor produces direct reduced iron and both ferrous and nonferrous scrap metals.
 This segment also includes natural gas drilling operations.
 The investments in this segment aim to help the company’s steel-producing operations.
-Nucor operates six scrap recycling companies and two DRI plants across the United States.
+Nucor operates 11 brokerage offices, 11 self-service used auto part facilities, two DRI plants and over 60 recycling centers across the United States.

 |Annual Raw Materials Capacity|